angular-ui/bootstrap/src/accordion/docs/readme.md

 ### Accordion heading

-Instead of the `heading` attribute on the `accordion-group`, you can use an `accordion-heading` element inside a group that will be used as the group's header.
+Instead of the `heading` attribute on the `uib-accordion-group`, you can use an `uib-accordion-heading` element inside a group that will be used as the group's header.